open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 ## Send traces to an OpenTelemetry Collector

-The [OpenTelemetry Collector](/docs/collector/getting-started/) is a critical component of most production code.
+The [OpenTelemetry Collector](/docs/collector/getting-started/) is a critical component of most production deployments.
 Some examples of when it's beneficial to use a collector:

 * A single telemetry sink shared by multiple services, to reduce overhead of